From towering peaks to ancient temples and vibrant festivals - discover when and how to visit this mountain kingdom safely

 Specialties: Fresh tea, traditional Nepali snacks.

-Activities: Explore ancient Newari architecture, visit pottery square, and see the Nyatapola Temple.
+Activities: Explore ancient Newari architecture, visit pottery square, see Nyatapola Temple.

 Accommodation: Heritage hotels, guesthouses.